Last Updated on March 20, 2023 by Jonathan

 Why is there a rental car shortage when so many Americans are still avoiding travel?
 While demand for car rental is still down from pre-pandemic levels, more and more people are renting cars as they get vaccinated.
 Americans also have loads of vacation time squirreled away.
 But demand is only half of this car rental apocalypse.

 What is happening on the supply side of the equation is truly scary.
 In the early days of the Covid-19 pandemic, rental car companies sold off large portions of their vehicle fleets in an attempt to “right-size” for rock-bottom demand.
 They sold off as many vehicles as they could, as quickly as they could.

 Even then, the rental companies still struggled mightily.
 The pandemic forced Hertz into bankruptcy.
 Soon Advantage and E-Z soon followed into Chapter 11.
 Europcar, the new parent company of Fox, underwent major financial restructuring to survive.
 The net effect was fewer rental car companies with bare-bones fleets.
-For most of 2020, that wasn’t a problem.
-Demand was down and the rental companies did not envision a quick recovery on the horizon.

-This year, the cost of your rental car may end up being the most expensive component of your trip – and that’s if you are able to snag one at all.
+This year, like last year, the cost of your rental car may end up being the most expensive component of your trip – and that’s if you are able to snag one at all.
 The problem is going to be especially acute for travelers who want or need larger vehicles like minivans, full-size passenger vans and full-size SUVs.
 These tend to sell out most quickly and may already be gone even when booking weeks ahead of time.

 How to escape the car rental apocalypse?
 To avoid overpaying for a rental car and ensure that you snag a vehicle, you will need to book a car rental as far ahead as possible.
 Folks who book their flight and hotel but figure they’ll worry about their car rental last will do so at their peril.